-3. Retests Parts I, II, III, IV & V: Retake time is allotted to a 5-hour maximum time limit.
-A score is reported for each of the\procedures-of the CRDTS dental examination.
+4. Retests Parts I, II, III, IV & V: A score is reported for each of the_procedures-of the CRDTS dental examination.
 If one or more procedures within an examination part are failed, only those failed procedures must be retaken.
 In the case of a sub 75% score in the Prosthodontic Bridge Factor, previous scores for teeth #3 and #5 will be negated and the retake will consist of the PFZ, MZC and Bridge Factor procedures.
-For Restorative Patient-Based procedures, if the 2nd procedure is not completed successfully, candidates will only need to retake that particular procedure upon retest.
-Should the candidate be unsuccessful on the first Restorative Procedure, both procedures will need to be retaken at a later date.

-When applicable, the alternate treatment selection procedure will be required when retaking Part V.
+When applicable, the alternate treatment selection procedure will be required when retaking Parts IV and V.

 Traditional candidates applying for re-examination off-site must provide documentation that all school requirements have been completed and the candidate has graduated.
-Retest opportunities for the Patient-Based and Simulated Patient Examinations will be administered at select dental schools that may or may not be the candidate's school of attendance.
+Retest opportunities will be administered at select dental schools that may or may not be the candidate's school of attendance.
 Applicants from the school where the examination is administered receive priority for assignment to that site.

 CRDTS RETAKE TIME CHART (5 hour limit)

-Procedure Patient-Based Simulated Patient
+Procedure Simulated Patient

-DCTP Written Exam 45 minutes 45 minutes
+DCTP Written Exam 45 minutes

 Endo/Anterior Procedure 1.5 hours

 Endo/Posterior Procedure 1 hour

 Prosth/PFZ Crown #5 1 hour and 20 minutes

 Prosth/MZC Crown #3 1 hour and 20 minutes

 Bridge Factor #3 and #5 2 hours and 40 minutes

 Prosth/ALDC Crown #9 1 hour and 20 minutes

-Perio 3 hours 2 hours and 15 minutes
+Perio 2 hours and 15 minutes

-Rest/Anterior Preparation & 3 hours

-Restoration

-Rest/Posterior Preparation & 3 hours

-Restoration

 Rest/Anterior Preparation 1 hour and 15 minutes

 Rest/Posterior Preparation 1 hour and 15 minutes

 Rest/Anterior Restoration 45 minutes

 Rest/Posterior Restoration 45 minutes

-4. Remediation requirements: It is the responsibility of each state or licensing jurisdiction to enforce its own remediation policy.
+5. Remediation requirements: It is the responsibility of each state or licensing jurisdiction to enforce its own remediation policy.
 There is no state which requires remediation after only one failure; some states may require remediation after two failures.
 Any candidate intending to seek licensure in one of the states that accepts the results of the CRDTS examination should check with the appropriate State Board regarding its remediation and re-examination requirements.

 It is the responsibility of the candidate to obtain and complete all requirements for remedial education in accordance with the requirements of the licensing jurisdictions in which they seek to obtain licensure.
 CRDTS does not assume any responsibility in providing this information or in monitoring the completion of such requirements prior to examination.

-5. Incomplete Applications: It is the candidate's responsibility to ensure that all application requirements are met and that all required items are received in CRDTS Central Office prior to the Application Deadline.
-All applications with incorrect or missing information, documentation or fees will be assessed a \$200 fee and held until the missing item(s) and/or fees are received in CentralOffice.
+6. Incomplete Applications: It is the candidate's responsibility to ensure that all application requirements are met and that all required items are received in CRDTS Central Office prior to the Application Deadline.
+All applications with incorrect or missing information, documentation or fees will be assessed a \$200 fee and held until the missing item(s) and/or fees are received in Central Office.
 Once an exam site has closed, no additional applications will be processed and forfeiture of fees may apply.